-- 327. Spain alleges that the Further Measures "cannot be considered to be part of a single dispute between the parties" According to Spain, Law 24/2013 is a law of the same hierarchy as RDL 9/2013, its purpose is much broader than that of RDL 9/2013, and the Claimants' allegation that Law 24/2013 was issued to develop and confirm RDL 9/2013 is incorrect.
-RD 413/2014 is a regulation issued by the executive branch, developing Law 24/2013, and Ministerial Order IET/1045/2014, also a regulation issued by the executive branch, complements RD 413/2014.
-The Claimants' reading of Article 26 of the ECT makes it "useless" because it leaves the subject matter of the arbitration indefinitely open regarding any regulation issued after RD 661/2007. - 328.
-Spain argues, in the alternative, that such claims are inadmissible.
-437 Furthermore, Article 26 of the ECT requires the communication of the dispute and the observance of the cooling-off period regardless of the belief of its usefulness.
-438
+- 327. Spain alleges that the Further Measures "cannot be considered to be part of a single dispute between the parties"433 According to Spain, Law 24/2013 is a law of the same hierarchy as RDL 9/2013, its purpose is much broader than that of RDL 9/2013, and the Claimants' allegation that Law 24/2013 was issued to develop and confirm RDL 9/2013 is incorrect.434 RD 413/2014 is a regulation issued by the executive branch, developing Law 24/2013, and Ministerial Order IET/1045/2014, also a regulation issued by the executive branch, complements RD 413/2014.435 The Claimants' reading of Article 26 of the ECT makes it "useless" because it leaves the subject matter of the arbitration indefinitely open regarding any regulation issued after RD 661/2007.436 - 328.
+Spain argues, in the alternative, that such claims are inadmissible.437 Furthermore, Article 26 of the ECT requires the communication of the dispute and the observance of the cooling-off period regardless of the belief of its usefulness.438

-- 329. The Claimants allege that they complied with the three-month negotiating period under ECT Article 26(1) before exercising their right to pursue remedies through arbitration by serving their Request for Arbitration on 29 October 2013. - 330.
+- 329. The Claimants allege that they complied with the three-month negotiating period under ECT Article 26(1) before exercising their right to pursue remedies through arbitration by serving their Request for Arbitration on 29 October 2013.439 - 330.
 According to the Claimants, Spain's preliminary objection has no merit for three reasons. - 331.
-First, the Claimants have complied with the cooling-off period because all the Disputed Measures, including the Further Measures, are part of a single ongoing dispute between the Parties regarding Spain's failure to honour its commitments to the Claimants in relation
+First, the Claimants have complied with the cooling-off period because all the Disputed Measures, including the Further Measures, are part of a single ongoing dispute between the Parties regarding Spain's failure to honour its commitments to the Claimants in relation to RD 661/2007 and RD 1614/2010.
+This single on-going dispute has already been notified to Spain, and the cooling-off period has expired without settlement.

-&lt;sup>439 Request for Arbitration, ¶ 116.
+439 Request for Arbitration, ¶ 116.